Younis Bahri: Personal life

 Yunis Bahri is said to have married more than 100 women and divorced often because of his many travels.
 He first married Madiha from Mosul, from whom he had 2 sons, Louai and Saadi, and one daughter, Mona, psychologist in the University of Baghdad.
 Louai has a PhD in Chemistry from the US, and Saadi became a famous lawyer and activist, and father of famous Iraqi artist Hani Hani and of Iraqi naval forces leader Raad Youhnis in the Philippines.

 In 1929, he met Julie van der Veen, a Dutch painter, in a casino in the French city of Nice.
 He wanted to marry her, but she did not want to travel much and wanted to settle.
 He left to continue his travels, keeping in touch with Julie for more than 10 years through love letters written in German.
 He met Julie again in 1939, marrying her later that year in Berlin.
 Their marriage ended after less than four months and Julie returned to the Netherlands.

 He had more than one hundred children, and this was mentioned by one of his companions in the Council attended by King Faisal I when the king congratulated him on the birth of his sixtieth son.
 The number of marriages exceeded anyone else's, and one of the journalists asked Bahri at the end of his life: "How did you marry so many women?
 You are a Muslim, and Islam does not allow more than four wives."
 Bahri said: "I divorced my wives after every marriage after a month, a year or more...".

 Death

-He spent the end of his life in Baghdad, where he died in 1979, at the home of his relative and colleague Nizar Mohammed Zaki (director of the office of the News Agency in Beirut).
+He spent the end of his life in Baghdad, where he died in 1979, at the age of 76 in the home of his relative and colleague Nizar Mohammed Zaki (director of the office of the News Agency in Beirut).
 He was buried by the municipality in al-Ghazali cemetery.

 The French Press Agency and Reuters reported the news of his death, published by the Lebanese daily An-Nahar on its front page.